WP-API/WP-API/docs/routes/posts.md

   option 'default_ping_status'. (string) *optional*
 * `sticky` - Sticky status for the post: `true` or `false`.
 Default is `false`.  (boolean) *optional*
+* `post_meta` - Post meta entries of the post.
+Post meta should be an array of one or more Meta objects for each post meta entry.
+See the Edit Meta for a Post endpoint for the key value pairs.  (array) *optional*

 ### Response